padogrid/geode-1-docker-debezium_kafka/README.md

 ## Starting Docker Containers

 There are numerous Docker containers to this demo.
-We'll first start the Geode/GemFire cluster containers and then proceed with the Debezium containers.
+We'll first start the Geode cluster containers and then proceed with the Debezium containers.
 By default, the scripts provided run the containers in the foreground so that you can view the log events.
 You will need to launch a total of eight (8) terminals.
 If you have a screen splitter such as Windows Terminal, it will make things easier.

 ![WSL Terminal Screenshot](images/wsl-terminal-inventory.png)

 You can also run some of the scripts in the background by including the '-d' option.
 These scripts are mentioned below.

-### Start Geode/GemFire Containers
+### Start Geode Containers

-Start the `geode` Geode/GemFire cluster containers from a new terminal.
+Start the `geode` cluster containers from a new terminal.

 ![Terminal Geode](images/terminal.png) Terminal Geode